-The Nursery Sod Growers Association is pleased to provide you with answers to some of our most frequently asked questions about turfgrass sod preparation, installation, and maintenance.
+The Nursery Sod Growers Association is pleased to provide you with answers to some of our most frequently asked questions about natural grass sod preparation, installation, and maintenance.

 Frequently Asked Questions

 There is no set price for sod.
-The price of turfgrass sod is dependent upon a number of factors that are determined by each individually-owned and operated farm.
+The price of natural grass sod is dependent upon a number of factors that are determined by each individually-owned and operated farm.

 Pricing will vary depending on supply and demand, transportation, and other factors.
 We recommend checking with your local producer for pricing information.